jafama-cloud/StudentManagementSystem/README.md

 ## How To Run The Student Management System

-Install the JavaGUI+Database.rar and run the JavaGUI.java
+Install the JavaGUI+Database.rar and run the JavaGUI.java.
+Make sure you create the database table.